 - Think “customer” all the time: Even little things matter, like offering a cup of coffee.

-- Aovid the shiny object: When adopting improvments for customers’ experiences, be sure the change actually works for your consumers.
+- Aovoid the shiny object: When adopting improvements for customers’ experiences, be sure the change actually works for your consumers.

 - Leverage brick-and-mortar as an asset: Think of creative services, such as BOPIS and from-store delivery.